 From building habits, improving your mindset, and gaining self confidence, these books will help you understand human behavior and yourself better so that you can get the most out of your life!

-This post contains affiliate links.
+Disclaimer: This post may contain affiliate links.
 Using them gives me a small commission at no additional cost to you.
 You can read my full disclosure here.

 “You Are A Badass is among the best personal growth books for people who desperately want to improve their lives but don’t want to get busted doing it… By the end of You Are a Badass, you’ll understand why you are how you are, how to love what you can’t change, how to change what you don’t love, and how to use The Force to kick some serious ass.”